scottfr/SystemsBook/02 Modeling/modeling.md

 ### Exercise 2-4 ###

-Open the Time Settings dialogue depicted in Figure 6 and setup and run the model for different valued of Simulation Length and Time Units.
+Open the Time Settings dialogue associated with Figure 5 and setup and run the model for different values of Simulation Length and Time Units.

 ----------